BladeScraper-Designs/VoronMods/V0.1/V0_ClipIn_LED/README.md

 As they are designed to be a very snug snap-in, you may need to tweak your extrusion multiplier to get it just right.
 If it's impossible to put into the rail, try lowering your EM just a tad and try again.

 Note that these are designed for LDO 1515 extrusions.
 I have not tested with Makerbeam rails.
 It may fit or it may not.
-Give it a shot and let me know one way or the other and I'll add a note to this readme.
+Give it a shot and let me know one way or the other and I'll add a note to this readme.<br>

+As far as I can tell, it should work with all V0 versions (0.0, 0.1, 0.2).
+I tested it on my V0.1 and also put it in CAD on the V0.2.